Media weight

 Media weight is a term used in advertising to refer to the size of the audience reached by an advertising campaign.
 Media weight is determined by the number and placement of advertisements in media such as television commercials, online ads, or billboards.

-Media weight is usually expressed in the form of GRP’s (Gross rating Points), AOTS (Average opportunity to see) and reach of target audience.
+Media weight is usually expressed in the form of GRP's (Gross rating Points), AOTS (Average opportunity to see) and reach of target audience.
 The main use of media weights is to monitor how well the goals of a communication plan are being reached.
 There are different ways to measure media weight.

 Measurement

-The most important method in measuring media weight is analysis of past records.
+The most important method in measuring media weight is analysis of records.
 The analysis is done on basis of television, print and magazines reporting.
 Television spendings are reported as TAM rates and print as card rates.
 TV spendings can be analyzed on the basis of program genre, channel type, time duration and total airtime.
 The print rate analysis is done on the basis of color/monochrome, magazine, issue, placement of ad, month, and other variables.

 Types of brand

-Research carried out by John Philip Jones on the advertising of different brands in 23 countries found that the brands could be classified into two types: profitable brands and investor brands.
+Research carried out by John Philip Jones, former chairman of the advertising department at the Newhouse School, on the advertising of different brands in 23 countries found that the brands could be classified into two types: profitable brands and investor brands.